metaDMG-dev/metaDMG-core/docs/source/command-line-interface.md

   - `--results`: Path to the results directory.
   - `--port`: The port to be used for the dashboard.
 Default is `8050`.
   - `--host`: The dashboard host adress.
 Default is `0.0.0.0`.
+  - `--damage-mode`: The damage mode to visualize.
+If `--results` are given, is inferred automatically.
+Defaults to `lca`.

 - Flags:
   - `--debug`: Allow for easier debugging the dashboard.
 For internal usage.